-The display will include F1 cars that raced back in 1950 as well as those World and Constructors Championship winning cars that are being raced today, showcasing the work of Formula One drivers, designers, and engineers from most famous manufacturers such as Williams, McLaren, Lotus and Mercedes.
+The display included F1 cars that raced back in 1950 as well as those World and Constructors Championship winning cars that are being raced today, showcasing the work of Formula One drivers, designers, and engineers from most famous manufacturers such as Williams, McLaren, Lotus and Mercedes.

-Norman Dewis, motorsport legend and a long-time friend of the show, was responsible for the development of some of Jaguar’s most iconic models.
+Life of a LegendThe 2020 display paid tribute to fantastic Jaguar test development driver, Norman Dewis OBE.
+Norman, motorsport legend and a long-time friend of the show, was responsible for the development of some of Jaguar’s most iconic models.

-The Jaguar Enthusiasts’ Club, with the support of the Jaguar Daimler Heritage Trust, have assembled a line-up of three cars that represent key moments in Norman’s career:
+The Jaguar Enthusiasts’ Club, with the support of the Jaguar Daimler Heritage Trust, assembled a line-up of three cars representing key moments in Norman’s career:

 - The Jaguar C Type on which Dewis began developing the disc brake concept.
 The technology was fitted to Stirling Moss' Jaguar C-type in the 1952 Mille Miglia, and Dewis accompanied him as a passenger

 - The oldest surviving convertible E -Type 77RW, that Dewis famously drove through the night, at short notice, from Coventry to the Geneva Motor Show ready for the 10am press launch for the car